capr/kiwi/kiwi.md

 ## Usage

 Getting started is rather easy.
-Just drop the file into a directory in your lua path and require it.
+Just drop the file into a directory in your Lua path and require it.
 Here is a code example:

 ```lua